 As we can customize most elements of your build - if you have your heart set on either a Stern style or "split" DMD/topper display, we can, of course, do this for you.
 Just choose your preferred DMD display option on the product pages.

 You can - if you wish - have BOTH the Stern style display and a video topper (an extra monitor mounted on top of the backbox), at an additional cost.
 Please contact us if you'd like to go this way.

 We keep the backglass and playfield surrounds basic black because our machines are capable of running thousands of different tables with unique artwork and playfields.

-This ensures a consistency and clarity that is lost with themed artwork on the backglass or blades (the "walls" of the cabinet between the playfield and glass).
-This sort of eye candy looks fine when the machine is off, or you are playing a table that matches the theme - but all bets are off when you're playing something else - and the whole point of virtual pinball is the choice of thousands of tables.
+This ensures a consistency and clarity that is lost with themed artwork on the backglass surrounds or blades (the "walls" of the cabinet between the playfield and glass).
+This sort of eye candy looks fine when the machine is off, or you are playing a table that matches the theme - but all bets are off when you're playing something else - and the whole point of virtual pinball is the CHOICE of thousands of tables.

 After all, who wants to look at bright yellow Simpsons artwork around the backglass, DMD, and blades when you're having a crack on Elvira, AC/DC, Batman, or another table?

 Oh...and if you have a Premium machine, kitted out with matrix lighting (or have added it to your Xtreme or Standard machine), you'll be eyeballing the light show, not blade art!